Luke-Yong/H/README.md

 - `run_command` stores a compact summary instead of the full raw output
 - `run_in_terminal` stores a compact summary (key error/success lines) instead of the full terminal log — the full output is cached for `read_command_output`
-- `read_problems` stores a compact build-check summary instead of the full compiler/linter dump
+- `read_problems` reads LSP diagnostics from the Problems tab (live, zero-latency); falls back to a compact build-check summary if no LSP cache is available
 - The summary keeps the most important lines (errors, warnings, failures, URLs, success markers)
 - The **full raw command output is still cached** in the command-output store and can be re-read later with `read_command_output`